fortran-lang/fortran-lang.org/CONTRIBUTING.md

 __Do I need to know HTML to contribute?__

-The majority of the site content is written in [markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) which is a simplified markup language for formatting text - don't worry if you haven't used it before, it's very easy to pick up!
+The majority of the site content is written in [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet), a simple markup language for formatting text - don't worry if you haven't used it before, it's very easy to pick up!

 __How is the site built?__